cathiele/rpngo/USER_GUIDE.md

     2 3 +

-Both formns (spaces and new lines) do the following:
+Both forms (spaces and new lines) do the following:

-1. Push a `2` to the stack
+1. Push a `2` to a "stack"
-2. Push a `3` to the stack
+2. Push a `3` to the same stack
 3. Call the `+` operator which pulls 2 stack values (`2`, `3`) and pushes the result `5`

-One difference, however, is the "up arrow" for command history.
-Sometimes it's nice to batch a set of commands in a line with spaces to make the command history more useful.
+You can use the up arrow to browse command history.
+Command history might make the `2 3 +` style more effective than using separate lines.

-The nice thing about RPN is that you don't have to enter paranthesis, which many people find faster and less error prone.
-For example, do calculate `sqrt((10 - 2)/(5 - 3))`, you could say:
+There are some technical reasons I could use to argue for RPN (no parens needed, etc) but my main personal reason is that I saw my test scores in college jump after switching because I made fewer mistakes than with my previous caculator.
+I carry that positive feeling with me to this day and simply enjoy using them now.

-    10 2 - 5 3 - / sqrt
+## Editing Features

-## Editing features
+The experience is similar to most terminals:

 - Left, right, insert, backspace, home, and end all work like you would expect
 - Press up and down arrows to scroll through command history
 - Ctrl-C to cancel a running program
 - Ctrl-D to exit the program
-- Press "esc" or "page up" to enter scrolling mode where you can use page Up, page Down, up arrow and down arrow to view text that has scrolled off the top of the window. "esc" or scrolling down far enough exits this mode.
+- Press "esc" or "page up" to enter scrolling mode where you can use page up, page down, up arrow and down arrow to view text that has scrolled off the top of the window. "esc" or scrolling down far enough exits this mode.